 - Summary Report Beginning with PressureMAP Version 26, the default AlarmMAP Delivery Mode is Summary Report.
 This default reporting mode instructs AlarmMAP to generate and deliver only a condensed alarm report to the center specified. - Full Report This reporting mode option instructs AlarmMAP to deliver both an Alarm Summary Report and a Detailed Task Report to the center.
-This reporting mode can be used to issue a Dispatch Alarm, complete with a Detailed Task Report to the specified center. - One Report There are times when PressureMAP needs to send multiple alarms to one or more Alarm Centers.
-The One Report Delivery Mode has been established to reduce the number of calls made to a center for the purpose of distributing individual alarm information (SCREEN 12-6).
+This reporting mode can be used to issue a Dispatch Alarm, complete with a Detailed Task Report to the specified center.
+Beginning with PressureMAP Version 28, the Full Report can be configured to provide separate lines of data which display both the Office Name containing the device in alarm and the associated Wire Center.
+This information is helpful to customer who use their own alarm data processing applications.
+It makes it easier to route both device-related alarms and system alarms to the appropriate destinations. - One Report There are times when PressureMAP needs to send multiple alarms to one or more Alarm Centers.
+The One Report Delivery Mode has been established to reduce the number of calls made to a center for the purpose of distributing individual alarm information (SCREEN 12-7).
 This mode gives you the ability-using the Alarm Filtering function-to set a threshold (number of alarms), above which only one report will be sent to the alarm center (see Alarm Filtering in this section).
 If the alarm threshold is not reached, this mode reverts back to the Summary Report mode.
 Please note that this report does NOT contain any specific information about individual alarms.

-'''

-Dispatch Alarms for APTOS AlarmMAP XX.XX.XX
+''' Dispatch Alarms for APTOS

-07/05/2005 17:35 System Studies Incorporated
+System Studies Incorporated

-Task # Device # Condition Level
+Task # Device # Condition

+Level

 4 Alarms, Consult the MAP System for Details

------ One_Report -----
+----- One_Report ----- '''

-'''

-SCREEN 12-6: ONE REPORT DISPATCH ALARMS
+SCREEN 12-7: ONE REPORT DISPATCH ALARMS

-• Brief Report This delivery mode pertains to the distribution of individual abbreviated alarm reports to pagers with the capability of receiving email messages, to cell phones with SMS text messaging capability and, beginning with PressureMAP Version 26.01.B3, to a console center and to network (IP) centers.
-It becomes a Delivery Mode option when you specify one of the following delivery methods in the Phone number data field: 1) MAIL followed by the email address of the pager or SMS service, 2) CONSOLE, or 3)IP, followed by an IP address and port number.
+Brief Report This delivery mode pertains to the distribution of individual abbreviated alarm reports to pagers with the capability of receiving email messages, to cell phones with SMS text messaging capability and, beginning with PressureMAP Version 26.01.B3, to a console center and to network (IP) centers.
+It becomes a Delivery Mode option when you specify one of the following delivery methods in the Phone number data field: 1) MAIL followed by the email address of the pager or SMS service, 2) CONSOLE, or 3) IP, followed by an IP address and port number.
 An example of a typical Brief Report is shown below.

 '''

 Office: OFFICENAME

 PMAP Device: 003-04

 PMAP Reading: SHRT none

 PMAP Task#: 0640014

 Short past Location 4

----- Dispatch Alarm -----
+---- Dispatch Alarm ----

 '''

-SCREEN 12-7: BRIEF REPORT
+SCREEN 12-8: BRIEF REPORT

 Condensed Report Like the Brief Report, this mode specifies delivery of alarm information in abbreviated format to an alphanumeric pager or cell phone via email.
 Even if this mode is entered in the Delivery mode field, one or multiple individual Brief Reports will be emailed if you do not set a One Report Alarm Threshold in the Alarm Filtering section of AlarmMAP, or if the threshold value has not been reached.
 Once a threshold number has been defined, a Condensed Report will be issued whenever the number of alarms for an office exceeds the threshold number entered.
-Screen 12-8 represents an example of a Condensed Report sent to a pager via email.
+SCREEN 12-9 represents an example of a Condensed Report sent to a pager via email.

+'''

-''' Subject: PMAP ALARM- OFFICENAME [1234]
+Subject: PMAP ALARM- OFFICENAME

+[1234]

 PMAP System: 1234

 PMAP Office: OFFICENAME

 PMAP Alarms: 4

 Consult the MAP System for details.

------ Dispatch Alarm ----- '''
+----- Dispatch Alarm -----

+'''